rodrigueslazaro/ralklen/content/Cosmology/Chemical Balancing.md

 In this case as the unbalance culprit is a flow, some form of *parallel balancing* will have to take place like in natural balance, to allow the flow to move to and from somewhere.
 One might think, in this case, that there is a possibility for the *parallel balancing* to be realized by Mavan and Glei interweaving with the material at the same time to accommodate the flow, but that's not what happens. *Parallel Motive balancing*, which can be either *parallel electric balancing* or *parallel magnetic balancing*, will always happen with the interweaving of either Glei or Mavan and the increase of either Taren (for Mavan) or Nazem (for Glei).
 This happens because of the *receiver priority*.
 For the case of a flux like Asor, for example, Mavan will be interwoven first, and as it brings with it its potential field of Sinth, the Sinth will instantly invade an increasing Taren, which already has a potential field of Asor which at the same instant flowed into Mavan.
 Were Glei to try and be used for this balancing, it would bring with it its potential field of T'ai, a flux, but there's no space for T'ai in the interweaving because Mavan is already receiving the flux of Asor.
 The process happens with rush, but with Glei and Nazem for balance.

-Thus first Taren will increase at the same instant as Mavan is interwoven allowing the accommodation of the potential field of Asor, the process of *parallel electric accommodation*.
+Thus first Taren will increase at the same instant as Mavan is interwoven, allowing the accommodation of the potential field of Asor, the process of *parallel electric accommodation*.

 Because Mavan is now part of the weave its potential field of Sinth will realize into Taren, finishing the balancing process by *parallel balancing*.

-This same process happens in the formation of Cobalt, starting with Intent Ring Deren.
+This same process happens in the formation of Bismuth, starting with Impetus flux Deik.

 ![[Copper Formation.png#invert|500]]